k0retux/fuddly/docs/source/tutorial.rst

 types---to model for instance the various atoms within a data format, or to represent some specific use cases, ...

-When a data model is loaded, a dynamic `generator` is built for each data types registered within this data model.
-A generator is the basic block for generating data.
-In our case, let us consult the generators available for the ZIP data model:
+When a data model is loaded, a dynamic `Generator` is built for each data types registered within this data model.
+A `Generator` is the basic block for generating data.
+In our case, let us consult the `Generators` available for the ZIP data model:

 .. code-block:: none